Paestum and its Plumbing

 The Plumbing of Paestum

 Here is the most likely toilet location I found.
 It was originally a small room walled into the rear corner of a house.
 The exterior walls of the house survive to between knee and waist high.
 The interior walls appear here as lines of vegetation.
-The space in question, back in that corner of low surviving walls, is approximately 1 meter wide by 2 meters deep.
-There appears to have been a drain out of the structure from that back corner.

 Private latrine in Paestum, south of Salerno, Italy.